Singularity0x00/Archonaut/README.md

 </p>
 </h2>

-Archonaut is an interactive script to install archlinux with predefined variables based on my preference .It includes an automatic <strong>Awesomwm Rice</strong> and includes option to install <strong>BlackArch Repo</strong>.
+Archonaut is an interactive script to install archlinux with predefined variables based on my preference.
+It includes an automatic <strong>Awesomwm Rice</strong> and includes option to install <strong>BlackArch Repo</strong>.

 <h3 align=center>